 Ministry practices vary widely across cultures.
 For example, in some Baptist communities, the concept of ministry may revolve around preaching, teaching, and community service as a reflection of faith in action.
 Elsewhere, within indigenous cultures, ministry may integrate local traditions, languages, and practices as vehicles for serving the community.

-pastor or minister of religion in different parts of the world may not only lead worship and teach children but may also play a crucial role in providing social services, championing justice causes, or driving social change.
+A pastor or minister of religion in different parts of the world may not only lead worship and teach children but may also play a crucial role in providing social services, championing justice causes, or driving social change.
 This dynamic points to the influence of cultural context on how religious leaders conceive and practice their role within the community.

 Religion and Ministry